-Get travel insurance and your Central America trip will be covered you for medical expenses, theft, personal liability, cancellation, and more.
+Get travel insurance and you will be covered for medical expenses, theft, personal liability, cancellation, and more.
 I recommend World Nomads, which offer flexible insurance for independent travellers with 24-hour worldwide assistance.Get a quote at world nomads »

 More about Central America

 Central America is much safer than it once was, though you may still wish to take some precautions.
 Here are a few key ones.